Battle of Carberry Hill: Stand-off at Carberry Hill

-When William Drury, Marshall of Berwick sent a drawing of the Confederate Lord's banner and the plan to London, he added this postscript:"The Queen's apparel in the field was after the fashion of the women of Edinburgh, in a red petticoat, sleeves tied with points a "partlyte," a velvet hat and muffler.
+When William Drury, Marshall of Berwick sent a drawing of the Confederate Lords' banner and the plan to London, he added this postscript:"The Queen's apparel in the field was after the fashion of the women of Edinburgh, in a red petticoat, sleeves tied with points, a "partlyte," a velvet hat and muffler.
 She used great persuasions and encouragements to her people to have tried it by battle.
 For welcome the Lords showed her the banner with the dead body, which seeing they say that she wished she had never seen him.
 The banner was hanged out before her window at the Provost's house (in Edinburgh), wherewith she seemed much offended.
 George Buchanan wrote that Mary surrendered "dressed only in a short shabby robe, that scarcely reached below her knee."
+A French account mentions her garment left her legs half covered.
 Mary had left her more elaborate outfit in a chest at Fawside Castle: a black dress sewn with grains of jet, a crimson coat and cloak, and her gold and silver embroidered hat.